ZakDev1/ZakDev1/README.md

 # 💫 About Me:

 Hello!
-I'm a upcoming website developer with experience in creating user-friendly, modern and visually appealing websites.
-My expertise spans across HTML, CSS, JavaScript/Typescript, Python and more.
+I'm a upcoming web developer with experience in creating user-friendly, modern and visually appealing websites.
+My knowledge spans across HTML, CSS, JavaScript/Typescript, Python and more.
 Beyond web development, I am interested in the developments of artificial intelligence and machine learning.

 # 💻 Tech Stack: